robbiew/mg_advent/README.md

 # mg_advent

-This is an advent calendar BBS Door from a scene group called Mistgris!
+This is an advent calendar BBS Door.
 The BBS door is Linux only and has been tested on Ubuntu 23.04 x64.
 You can probably cross-compile to ARM based systems (e.g. Pi).
 It also contains a DOS executable to run in dosbox.

 ## Contents